tommaitland/restrict-page-parents/readme.txt

 == Changelog ==

+= 1.0.4 =
+* Bugfixes

+= 1.0.3 =
+* Added the current page parent to the drop down, even if it is owned by another user.

+= 1.0.2 =
+* Important bug fixes.
+Page parent drop down disappeared in rare cases.

 = 1.0.1 =
 * Bugfixes related to rare events when the author only owns a single tree of pages.